indexed-finance/proposal-tester/proposals/12/description.md

-# Proxy Upgrades for Index Pools and Controllers
+# Upgrade Proxies for Index Pools and Controllers

 ## Summary

 The main impetus for this set of upgrades is the current issue in DEGEN - the rebalance is being delayed and mints/swaps blocked in many cases due to the pool having hit its max weight when RGT was added.
 An upgrade was required to fix this, so I decided to add some other changes that were due for a merge.